Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Introduction

 At first sight such generalizations look problematic.
 For one thing, even though the resulting actions admit natural lifts to the twistor space, these are not holomorphic any more.
 Worse, one can show that the generators of such an action, should they exist, are not uniquely defined.
 However, a closer analysis reveals that while there are no obviously preserved quantities\,---\,like a metric, a complex structure, and so on\,---\,in the usual sense one associates to a symmetry, these conditions give nevertheless rise to interesting holomorphic objects on the twistor space.

 Thus, in the trans-tri-Hamiltonian case, assuming that the hyperk\"ahler manifold has vanishing first cohomology group, one obtains a globally-defined holomorphic section of the (pullback) $\mathcal{O}(2j)$ bundle over the twistor space, encoding the components of a symmetric Killing spinor.
-On the other hand, in the trans-rotational case what we get is a holomorphic line bundle over the twistor space, trivial on twistor lines, equipped with a meromorphic connection with poles of order $j$ on the twistor fibers over $\zeta = 0$ and $\infty$ and globally-defined residues of orders 1 to $j$ uniquely determined by the action.
-By the hyperk\"ahler version of the Atiyah-Ward correspondence, on the hyperk\"ahler manifold itself we have a corresponding hyperholomorphic line bundle endowed with a hyperhermitian connection, that is, a connection whose curvature 2-form is of $(1,1)$ type with respect to all hyperk\"ahler complex structures of the manifold simultaneously.
-In fact, besides this 2-form, a trans-rotational action has two more 2-forms of this type associated to it, although both with vanishing cohomology classes.
-These structures are generalizations of the ones obtained by Haydys \cite{MR2394039} and Hitchin \cite{MR3116317} in the case of a purely rotational $S^1$-action, to which they reduce when we specialize to $j=1$.
+Extrapolating this picture to \mbox{$j=1$}, we retrieve the tri-Hamiltonian case proper, with the spinor morphing into an $\mathbb{R}^3$-vector-valued function, the image of the hyperk\"ahler moment map of the untwisted action.
+On the other hand, in the trans-rotational case what we get is a holomorphic line bundle over the twistor space, trivial on twistor lines, equipped with a meromorphic connection with poles of order $j$ on the twistor fibers over \mbox{$\zeta = 0$} and $\infty$ and globally-defined residues of orders 1 through $j$ uniquely determined by the action.
+On the hyperk\"ahler manifold itself we have a corresponding hyperholomorphic line bundle endowed with a hyperhermitian connection.
+Its curvature 2-form is part of a triplet of hyper \mbox{$(1,1)$} forms naturally induced on the manifold by the twisted action, with the other two elements of the triplet having vanishing cohomology classes.
+(One should note that the existence of these line bundles is in fact also predicated on the cohomologically non-trivial hyper $(1,1)$ form satisfying an integrality condition; otherwise, for instance, instead of the holomorphic line bundle over the twistor space we get a \textit{holomorphic Lie algebroid extension}.)
+Clearly, these structures are generalizations of the ones found by Hitchin and Haydys in the case of a purely rotational $S^1$-action, to which they reduce when we specialize to \mbox{$j=1$}.